denis-berthier/Classifications-of-TE3-Sudokus/README.md

 Puzzles remain the intellectual property of "mith".<br>
 The 630 impossible patterns remain the intellectual property of "eleven".<br>
 Puzzle solutions and classifications are my intellectual property.<br>
-All this means that any mention of them must be accompanied by the proper references.<br>
+All this means that any mention of the above should be accompanied by the proper references.<br>
 <br><br>

 ## 6. References<br>